Self-Tuning Self-Supervised Image Anomaly Detection: Experiments

 \section{Experiments}

-\myParagraph{Datasets} We evaluate \method on \numData different anomaly detection tasks, which include 23 subtle (local) anomalies in MVTec AD \citep{Bergmann19MVTecAD} and 18 semantic (gross) anomalies in SVHN \citep{Netzer11SVHN}.
-MVTec AD is an image dataset of industrial objects, where the anomalies are local defects such as scratches.
-We use four types of objects in our experiments: Cable, Carpet, Grid, and Tile, each of which contains five to eight anomaly types.
-SVHN is a digits image dataset from house numbers in Google Street View.
-We use digits 2 and 6 as normal classes and treat the remaining digits as anomalies, generating 18 different anomaly detection tasks for all pairs of digits (2 vs. others and 6 vs. others).
+\myParagraph{Datasets} We conduct experiments on \numData different anomaly detection tasks, which include 23 subtle (local) anomalies in MVTec AD \citep{Bergmann19MVTecAD} and 18 semantic (gross) anomalies in SVHN datasets \citep{Netzer11SVHN}.
+MVTec AD contains images of industrial objects, where the anomalies are local defects such as scratches.
+We use four types of objects, Cable, Carpet, Grid, and Tile, and their all anomaly types in experiments.
+SVHN is a digits image dataset from house numbers.
+We use digits 2 and 6 as normal classes and treat the rest as anomalies, generating 18 tasks for all pairs of digits.
+Our experimental setup is different from \citep{Li21CutPaste} that uses all anomaly types at once, since we aim to evaluate the performance on each anomaly type.

-\myParagraph{Model settings} We use a detector network $\detector$ based on ResNet-18 \citep{He16ResNet} that was used in previous work for unsupervised anomaly detection \citep{Li21CutPaste}.
-We use the binary cross entropy as the training loss $\trnLoss$ for classifying between normal and augmented data, applying an MLP head to the embeddings to produce prediction outputs.
-The anomaly score $s(\textbf{x})$ of each data $\mathbf{x}$ is defined as the negative log likelihood of a Gaussian density estimator learned on the embeddings of training data as in previous works \citep{Rippel20GDE, Li21CutPaste}.
-For \method, we use four uniformly sampled initializations for each augmentation function: $\{0.0001, 0.001, 0.01, 0.1\}$ for CutDiff patch size, and $\{45^\circ, 135^\circ, 225^\circ, 315^\circ\}$ for Rotation angle.
+\myParagraph{Model setting} Our model setting follows a previous work \citep{Li21CutPaste}, including the ResNet-based detector $\detector$ and the cross entropy training loss $\trnLoss$.
+As the anomaly score function $s$, we use the negative log likelihood of a Gaussian density estimator learned on the embeddings of training data \citep{Rippel20GDE, Li21CutPaste}.
+For \method, we use four initialization points for each augmentation function: $\{0.0001, 0.001, 0.01, 0.1\}$ for the CutDiff patch size, and $\{45^\circ, 135^\circ, 225^\circ, 315^\circ\}$ for the Rotation angle.
 We set both the initial patch angle and ratio to zero.
-We employ CutDiff and Rotation for defect and semantic anomaly detection tasks, respectively.
-The sum of training and validation losses is used as the stopping criterion for the updates to hyperparameters $\augParam$.
+We employ CutDiff and Rotation for subtle and semantic anomaly detection, respectively.
+The sum of $\trnLoss$ and $\valLoss$ is used as the stopping criterion for hyperparameter updates.

-\myParagraph{Evaluation metrics} The accuracy of each model is measured by the area under the ROC curve (AUC) on the anomaly scores computed for $\testData$.
-We run all experiments 5 times and report the average and standard deviation.
-For statistical comparison between different models on all tasks and random seeds, we also run the paired Wilcoxon signed-rank test \citep{Groggel00Stats}.
-The one-sided test with $p$-values smaller than $0.05$ represents that our \method is statistically better than the other.
+\myParagraph{Evaluation metrics} The performance of each model is measured by the area under the ROC curve (AUC) on anomaly scores computed for test data.
+We run all experiments five times and report the average as the main result.
+For statistical comparison between different models, we also run the paired Wilcoxon signed-rank test \citep{Groggel00Stats}.
+The one-sided test with $p$-values less than $0.05$ represents that our \method is statistically better than the other.